scalar-labs/scalardl/docs/backup-restore.md

 ### For Non-transactional Databases

-#### Database-specific ways to create a transactionally-consistent backup

-**Cassandra**

-Cassandra has a built-in replication mechanism, so you do not always have to create a transactionally-consistent backup.

-For example, if replication is properly set to 3 and only the data of one of the nodes in a cluster is lost, you do not need a transactionally-consistent backup because the node can be recovered with a normal (transactionally-inconsistent) snapshot and the repair mechanism.
-However, if the quorum of nodes of a cluster loses their data, we need a transactionally-consistent backup to restore the cluster to a certain transactionally-consistent point.

-If you want to create a transactionally-consistent cluster-wide backup, please follow [the basic strategy](#general-strategy-to-create-a-transactionally-consistent-backup) section, or stop the Cassandra cluster and take the copies of all the nodes of the cluster, and start the cluster.

-To avoid mistakes when doing backup operations, it is recommended to use [Cassy](https://github.com/scalar-labs/cassy).
-Cassy is also integrated with `scalar-admin` so it can issue a pause request to the application of a Cassandra cluster.
-Please see [the doc](https://github.com/scalar-labs/cassy/blob/master/docs/getting-started.md#take-cluster-wide-consistent-backups) for more details.

-**Cosmos DB**

-You must create a Cosmos DB account with a Continuous backup policy to create point-in-time restore (PITR).
-Please follow [the basic strategy](#general-strategy-to-create-a-transactionally-consistent-backup) section to create a backup.

-**DynamoDB**

-You must create tables with point-in-time recovery (PITR) and auto-scaling in DynamoDB.
-Scalar DL Schema Loader enables PITR and auto-scaling by default.
-Please follow [the basic strategy](#general-strategy-to-create-a-transactionally-consistent-backup) section to create a backup.

-Point-in-time recovery (PITR) will generate continuous backup and auto-scaling provides better performance.
-Auto-scaling dynamically adjusts provisioned throughput capacity on your behalf in response to actual traffic patterns.

 #### Basic strategy to create a transactionally-consistent backup

 One way to create a transactionally-consistent backup is to take a backup while Scalar DL cluster does not have outstanding transactions.